Rice Covered Bridge

-The Rice Covered Bridge, also known as the Landisburg Covered Bridge, is an historic, American wooden covered bridge that is located in Tyrone Township near Landisburg in Perry County, Pennsylvania.
+The Rice Covered Bridge, also known as the Landisburg Covered Bridge, is an historic wooden covered bridge in Tyrone Township near Landisburg in Perry County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1980.

 History and architectural features

 This historic structure is a 123 ft combination Burr truss and queen post bridge, constructed in 1869.
 It crosses Shermans Creek.
 Its WGCB reference is 38-50-10.

-It was listed on the National Register of Historic Places in 1980.